 Determining your solar viability is a great first step to take in your solar journey, but there are many other things you’ll have to think about and decide on before having your panels installed.
 Below, we’ll discuss some additional considerations you’ll need to make along the way.

-The upfront cost of solar panels is prohibitively expensive for many homeowners, even in Wisconsin, where the prices are well below the national average.
+The upfront fees of solar panels are prohibitively expensive for many homeowners, even in Wisconsin, where the prices are well below the national average.
 Luckily, there are some things you can do to keep your initial payments to a minimum.
 Most importantly, you can choose a solar loan that only requires a small down payment or none at all.
-You can also reduce equipment costs by choosing a cheap solar panel brand and avoiding add-on products like solar batteries and EV chargers.
+You can also reduce equipment expenses by choosing a cheap solar panel brand and avoiding add-on products like solar batteries and EV chargers.